 Alfred Yu, PhD

-- Biomedical ultrasound innovations and discoveries: Alfred's lab focuses their research on ultrasound imaging innovations as well as therapeutic ultrasound discoveries.
+- Laboratory on Innovative Tech and Medical Ultrasound (LITMUS): Alfred's lab focuses their research on ultrasound imaging innovations as well as therapeutic ultrasound discoveries.

 - Recent work includes development of new vector flow estimation techniques and ultrasound-compatible carotid flow phantoms.

 - Ambient monitoring of the physiology and activity of people with chronic health conditions